mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 ---
 ## 1.1 Analyzing Cash and Cash Equivalents
-The focus is determining whether the company has enough cash to meet its obligations and take advantage of opportunities.
+The focus is determining whether the company has enough cash to meet its obligations and take advantage of opportunities, but it is not sitting on too much cash that could be distributed to shareholders or invested in other projects.

-Efficient cash management balances multiple uses of cash:
+An efficient cash management balances multiple uses of cash:
   - Meet current obligations
-  - Take advantage of opportunities
+  - Take advantage of investment opportunities
-  - Invest excess cash
   - Pay dividends
   - Hedge adverse shocks (risk management)